What are Neurotransmitters?

 Some Neurotransmitters that are found in the sympathetic nervous system are norepinephrine or Noradrenaline.
 These transmitters are responsible for the continued activity of organs in the human body to better control things like heart rate, blood pressure and liver function.
 The sympathetic nervous system is responsible for our “fight or flight responses”

-Histamine is another type of monoamines and plays a very important role in neurogenesis and helping to regulate our body metabolism, temperature, helping to regulating interactions between hormones, and controlling our sleep-wake cycle.
+Histamine is another type of monoamines and plays a very important role in neurogenesis and helping to regulate our body metabolism, temperature, helping to regulating interactions between hormones, and controlling our sleep-wake cycle which boots circulating stem cells.

 Are there neurotransmitters in the gut?